bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

     - 21 words: 7 bits -> 127 total shares
     - 24 words: 8 bits -> 255 total shares

-Range for random index selection MUST be limited by maximal number of total shares.
+The range for random index selection MUST be limited by the maximal number of total shares.

 ### Reference implementation